 |Tax Years||Maximum Tax-free Lump Sum|

 A scheme pension is a secured income paid to the member for life.
 Unlike income drawdown, a scheme pension can provide a guaranteed income.
-On death, the pension is normally paid to the member’s nominated beneficiaries for the remainder of the guarantee period.

 If a member’s life expectancy changes, for example due to ill health, the Actuary can review the payment of the scheme pension to reflect any shorter life expectancy.